The Emperor Angelfish (Pomacanthus imperator) has long been thought of as one of the most desirable saltwater fish for any aquarist to own.

 In captivity, you would expect this fish to reach a maximum size of 12-13″ they never reach their full size in captivity.

 What size aquarium will you need?

 A tank of 220 Gallons minimum will be required for this fish as they can grow to 12-13″ after 4-5 Years.

 Provide plenty of live rocks for them to nip and eat and lots of caves and hiding places.
 In the wild, they spend most of their time eating small invertebrates, plants, and sponges and darting in and out of caves looking for food.

 Partial and regular water changes are a must and good filtration and strong current are advised.
-We like the Marine Maxi-Jet wave maker which are available from Chewy.com online aquatic supplier as it’s inexpensive and reliable.
+We like the Marine Maxi-Jet wave maker which are available from Chewy.com, an online aquatic supplier, as it’s inexpensive and reliable.
 This will create a strong current to emulate their natural water conditions.
 I purchased mine from Amazon, the link has been attached to make it easier for you.
 Ensure good levels of oxygenation, this is very important for these fish.